Laughing with My Father

-Boomer reader and frequent contributor Phil Perkins tells his Parkinson’s disease caregiver story, sharing memories and laughter with during the last years of his father’s life.
+Boomer reader and frequent contributor Phil Perkins tells his Parkinson’s disease caregiver story, recalling memories and laughter from the last years of his father’s life.

 It seems like a million years ago, but it was only 2005 when my father passed away in the palliative care unit of the veteran’s hospital.
 As long as I live, I will always remember the kindness of the nurses and volunteers there.
 It takes a special person to work with the dying.